There’s lots to think about when planning a cycling holiday, especially if it’s your first cycling trip abroad and/or you want to make it awesome!

 Family-friendly

 We mentioned family-friendly cycling trips above – if you’re looking for places with good kids clubs that might allow you to sneak out for a few hours’ riding, check out the Club Med resorts in France.
 Also Club Le Manga in Spain has excellent kids sports facilities (this is the 5 star hotel, these are the 4 star apartments).
+For more ideas take a look at this article best bike friendly hotels for families.

 Part 2: Planning everything else for your cycling trip